leo770/Tensorflow-Object-Detection-Project/README.md

 </div>
 3. Open detect.py in Tensorflow-Object-Detection-Project\models-master\research\object_detection

-5. Change D:\\spec in "PATH_TO_CKPT" on line 16 to the directory where the test computer is placed for the Tensorflow Object Detection Project (select the model location)
+4. Change D:\\spec in "PATH_TO_CKPT" on line 16 to the directory where the test computer is placed for the Tensorflow Object Detection Project (select the model location)

-7. Change D:\\spec in "PATH_TO_LABELS" on line 17 to the directory where the test computer is placed for the Tensorflow Object Detection Project (select the label location)
+5. Change D:\\spec in "PATH_TO_LABELS" on line 17 to the directory where the test computer is placed for the Tensorflow Object Detection Project (select the label location)

-9. Change D:\\spec in detection on line 93 to the directory where Tensorflow Object Detection Project places the test computer (select the location of the test image set)
+6. Change D:\\spec in detection on line 93 to the directory where Tensorflow Object Detection Project places the test computer (select the location of the test image set)

-11. The last step is to use Pycharm to execute detect.py to output the result
+7. The last step is to use Pycharm to execute detect.py to output the result

-13. Real-time recognition as test.py in Tensorflow-Object-Detection-Project\models-master\research\object_detection, open pycharm to execute
+8. Real-time recognition as test.py in Tensorflow-Object-Detection-Project\models-master\research\object_detection, open pycharm to execute
+9. Due to the limited computer performance, the training time is not long, and the processor is used for training, so the accuracy is not high.
+The accuracy is about 70%.

 # Issues
 1. Q: If ModuleNotFoundError: No module named 'object_detection' occurs